backend-development/backend-development-textbook/source/apis.md

 ]
 ```

-### creating JSON with jbuilder

-Formatting JSON would get quite repetitive if we need to create views for several resources.
-We have not even touched on the problem of escaping: what happens
+And wait, there's another problem: What happens
 if a users name contains a quote?
 For example <kbd>Jack "the Ripper"</kbd>.
-That would break our current view.
+That would break our current view, because we don't do proper escaping.

+### creating JSON with jbuilder - a better idea

 Rails 5 comes with the gem `jbuilder` which helps you create JSON, and
 which handles all the escaping and formatting correctly.